AmjadHossainRahat/Multi-Tenant-SaaS-Database-Tenancy-Pattern/README.md

     -
     - User and its related data goes back to "Shared Database"
     - Mapping for the user in "User Managemnt Database" gets updated
-    - The tennat specific database that was created for the use gets deleted
+    - The tennat specific database that was created for the user gets deleted

 ## API Reference